 The Barossa Valley was for too long synonymous with high alcohol, over-oaked, over-sweet, entry-level Shiraz and Chardonnay.
 The extensive vine-pulling in the 1970s and ‘80s to make way for those two grapes, fortunately did not extend to the Kalleske estate from which the Grenache, Shiraz and Mataro (“GSM”) grapes in this blend originate.
-As you can read in the Limited Edition Kalleske Old Vine Shiraz notes, the Kalleske family has been growing grapes in the region since the 1800s.
+The Kalleske family has been growing grapes in the region since the 1800s.
 Clarry, after whom this wine is named, is Clarence, a 4th generation Kalleske who tended the vines till his retirement in 1990 and is grandfather of the current wine-maker.

 Grenache provides fruit and alcohol to a blend and in the Clarry’s GSM is from old vines dating back to the 1940s and 1960s which helps provide concentrated flavours.
 Shiraz adds structure and perfume and Mataro or Mourvèdre tannins and savoury flavours.
 To preserve the superb fresh fruit flavours of the wine, it was aged in very old oak hogsheads and only for a limited time of six months.
 Larger, used barrels mean the oak flavours are not so intense.

-The 2014 Clarry’s is similar to the 2013 in that it is deep in colour, quite full-bodied and complex so you might expect quite a punchy wine.
+This 2018 vintage is 51% Grenache, 43% Shiraz and 6% Mataro or Mourvèdre.
+It is deep in colour, quite full-bodied and complex so you might expect quite a punchy wine.
 But it is in fact extremely elegant; aromas are predominantly fruity with ripe raspberries, mulberries and plums and hints of dried herbs and cloves.

 It is mouth-wateringly rich with juicy fruit flavours – both red and black fruits including cherries and ripe plums – and hints of milk chocolate and mocha coffee.
 This is quite a warming wine but at the same time it is rich and smooth with lovely flavours that last a long, long time.